 Ms. Bell's diverse work experience and extensive leadership experience make her a perfect fit to serve as an administrator.
 Ms. Bell is excited about working with the faculty, staff, and students of Blue Ridge Elementary School to make the school's mission and vision statements reality and will continue to work tirelessly, just as she did as a teacher, to ensure that all students learn, succeed, and achieve their maximum potential.

-Gini Bell, Assistant Principal
+Gini Tipton, Assistant Principal

 2008-2010 Clarke Middle School, Athens, GA